Updated 2026-01-26

 Making the Decision

-Choose Bento for SaaS-focused email with simple pricing and behavioral tracking.
-Choose Mailchimp for broad marketing capabilities and industry-standard reliability.
-For SaaS with payment integration needs, Sequenzy combines the best of both approaches.
+Choose Bento for SaaS-focused email and behavioral tracking.
+Choose Mailchimp for broad marketing capabilities and an established ecosystem.
+For SaaS with payment integration needs, Sequenzy combines lifecycle email with native payment data.

 The Sequenzy Alternative

-If you run a SaaS with Stripe billing, Sequenzy offers native payment integration, smart segmentation, and AI sequences at lower cost than either Bento or Mailchimp.
+If you run a SaaS with Stripe billing, Sequenzy offers native payment integration, smart segmentation, and AI sequences without needing a broad all-in-one marketing suite.

 The All-in-One vs Best-of-Breed Decision